-You have the right of access to information we hold about you and to amend or ask for deletion of information that may not be accurate or correct.
+You have the right of access to the information we hold about you and to amend or ask for the deletion of information that may not be accurate or correct.
 Please contact us if you wish to view the data we hold about you. www.addictionrecoveryireland.ie will not hold your data for longer than is deemed necessary for the purposes of counselling and following best practice and legal guidance.
 If you wish to know how long we hold data or notes for please contact us.

 By visiting our website you are agreeing to the contents of this Privacy Notice.